 Directions:

-- Place the sliced onion at the bottom of the crockpot.
+- Put onion slices at the bottom of the pot.

-- Put the pork shoulder on top and pour BBQ sauce over it.
+- Place pork shoulder on top and pour the sauce over it.

-- Cover and cook on low for 8 hours or high for 4 hours.
-Shred the meat with two forks before serving.
+- Cook on low for 8 hours or high for 4 hours.
+Shred it with forks before serving.

 3.2 Vegetarian Options